Jaccwabyt: JavaScript â C Struct Communication via WASM Byte Arrays

 The author disclaims copyright to this source code.
 In place of a legal notice, here is a blessing:

-May you do good and not evil.
-May you find forgiveness for yourself and forgive others.
-May you share freely, never taking more than you give.
+- May you share freely, never taking more than you give.

 Table of Contents